joeyparrish/upfish/docs/config.md

           "value": [0, 0.2]
         },
         {
-          "comment": "Turn the right channel back to full here.", "start": 211.2,
+          "comment": "Turn the right channel to full, but not the left.", "start": 211.2,
           "end": 216.6,
           "value": [0.2, 1]